Magiscribe/Magiscribe-API/README.md

 pnpm docker:up
 ```

-3. Start the application in development mode
+4. Start the application in development mode

 ```bash
 pnpm dev
 ```

+5. Open the browser and navigate to `http://localhost:3000/graphql` to access the GraphQL playground.
+  - If you are

 #### Docker Build and Run